element-hq/element-web/.github/ISSUE_TEMPLATE.md

 - **Browser**: Chrome, Safari, Firefox? which version?
 - **OS**: Windows, macOS, Ubuntu, Arch Linux, etc?
-- **URL**: riot.im/develop / riot.im/app / somewhere else?
+- **URL**: develop.riot.im / app.element.io / somewhere else?
 If a private server, what version of Element Web?

 For the desktop app: